joric/oneliners/README.md

 ### Product

-The product function (and all of the itertools) are very handy when you want to shorten the code.
+The product function (and all of the itertools) is sometimes handy.

 * https://leetcode.com/problems/ugly-number-ii